Semiconductor Jobs Are Coming: Here’s Why — and How To Get One

 The federal and private investments in semiconductor manufacturing in the U.S. will have a lasting impact.

 For educators, businesses and communities, it’s an opportunity to create a skilled workforce and drive regional growth.
-For individuals, it’s the possibility of a well-paying job and an entry point into an industry that shows no signs of slowing down.
+For individuals, it’s the possibility of a well-paying job and an entry point into an industry with amazing potential in our digital-first future.

 Sarah Hicks is an editor and writer with expertise in workforce training, sustainability and science.